XenitAB/azcagit/README.md

 Reconciliation will stop an no changes (add/delete/update) will be made until the secret is added to the KeyVault or it's removed from the manifest.

+> What happens if a secret is changed in the KeyVault?

+The Container App will be updated at the next reconcile.

 > What happens if I add the tag `aca.xenit.io=true` to a Container App in the tenant resource group, without the app being defined in a manifest?

 It will be removed at the next reconcile.